 As a new parent, I have discovered new appreciation for things I had previously taken for granted.
 Drinking hot coffee.
 Eating hot pasta.
 Taking a nap.

-In a recent move, I added a new item to this list.
-I never appreciated doorknobs until I moved to a house with door levers:
+In a recent move, I added a new item to this list: doorknobs.

-My son, who once would try the knob, give up, and climb back in bed, was now roaming the house at all hours of the night.
+My son, who once would try the knob, give up, and climb back in bed, was now, with the aid of door levers, roaming the house at all hours of the night.
 We settled into a new nightly routine: We would say our cheerful goodnights, close the door, and wait at the top of the stairs for the inevitable reasons he couldn't go to bed yet.
 No number of absolutely consistent "I love you.
 Go to bed"s uttered from the top step bored him.
 Challenging him to hop, stomp, or roll back each time never tired him.
 Challenging him to slam the door quieter each time never silenced him.

 We tried a later bedtime.
 It didn't work.
 We tried an earlier bedtime.
 It didn't work.
 We tried different combinations of bedtime books and songs.
 They didn't work.
 We tried completely ignoring him when he exited his room.
 It kind of worked, but meant a 50% chance of waking our sleeping toddler when scooping him off the living room floor and bringing him back to bed.
 And perhaps because of the interruption to his sleep schedule, he was waking up much earlier.